 In October 2008, the UK base rate was 5%.
-Within a few months, it had slumped to a historic low of 0.5% (where it remains), slicing saving rates massively.
+By March 2009, it had slumped to a historic low of 0.5% (where it remains), slicing saving rates massively.

 One way to boost your rate is to 'fix' your savings.
 But be prepared to lock your cash away, without access to it.